 All scripting languages except for Python treat methods that return output arguments the same way they treat .
 Python is unique in that it supports output arguments for methods, as long as you use the multiple-variable assignment syntax (see Getting Output Arguments from Methods).

 Output arguments are supported for C# when using Softimage methods, but there are a couple of special restrictions.
 See Calling Object Model Methods.

 Softimage uses output arguments in some of its scripting commands (AddProp, GetFCurveInfo, and SICreateImageClip) and for some methods (NurbsSurface.EvaluateNormalizedPosition, SIMatrix4.Get, and NurbsCurveList.Get).

-For example, the PickObject command uses three output arguments, which are: "PickedElement", "ButtonPressed", and "ModifierPressed".
+An an example, the PickObject command uses three output arguments, which are: "PickedElement", "ButtonPressed", and "ModifierPressed".